Mobile-Telematics/TelematicsApp-Android/README.md

 ## Description
 This Telematics App is created by DATA MOTION PTE.
 LTD. and is distributed free of charge to all customers & users and can be used to create your own application for Android in a few steps.

+#Setting Up
+Here you can find a short video guide, how to launch Android Open-Source Telematics app: https://youtu.be/Hbk7p3q8fbw

 ## Basic Concepts & Credentials
 For commercial use, you need to create a sandbox account https://userdatahub.com/user/registration and get `InstanceID` and`InstanceKEY` auth keys to work with our API